Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 #### Squares

 On a grid, each square represents 5 feet.
-A character with 30 feet of movement speed can move up to 6 squares per turn.
+A character with 30 feet of Movement speed can move up to 6 squares per turn.

 #### Speed